Hermes-Relay CLI Experimental

 upgrading X → Yreadback), collision-safehermesalias,~/.hermes/bin/on PATH.

-When to use the desktop CLI vs. installing Hermes locally
+When to use the CLI vs. installing Hermes locally

 Both are valid.
 Pick based on where the agent's compute, models, and state should live.